Bridging Microscopic Constructions and Continuum Topological Field Theory of Three-Dimensional Non-Abelian Topological Order: Microscopic construction of the field theory with an twist

-Eqs.~(\ref{eq_d4aab_fusion}) and~(\ref{eq_d4aab_shrinking}) demonstrate that the $\mathbb{D}_4$ quantum double model and the $BF$ field theory with an $AAB$ twist with $G=(\mathbb{Z}_2)^3$ share identical fusion and shrinking structures.
-The isomorphism $f$ establishes the $\mathbb{D}_4$ quantum double model as the microscopic construction of the $BF$ field theory with an $AAB$ twist with $G = (\mathbb{Z}_2)^3$.
+Eqs.~(\ref{eq_d4aab_fusion}), ~(\ref{eq_d4aab_shrinking}), ~(\ref{eq_d4aab_PL}) and~(\ref{eq_d4aab_BR}) demonstrate that the $\mathbb{D}_4$ quantum double model and the $BF$ field theory with an $AAB$ twist and gauge group $G=(\mathbb{Z}_2)^3$ share identical fusion, shrinking, and braiding structures.
+The isomorphism $f$ establishes the $\mathbb{D}_4$ quantum double model as the microscopic construction of the $BF$ field theory with an $AAB$ twist and gauge group $G = (\mathbb{Z}_2)^3$.
 This correspondence bridges two complementary approaches to topological order: the long wavelength continuum field theory and the microscopic lattice model.
-The agreement of their topological data not only provides strong support for the field-theoretic derivation of the fusion and shrinking rules but also reveals how these rules are encoded in the microscopic degrees of freedom of a local lattice Hamiltonian.
+The agreement of their topological data not only provides strong support for the field-theoretic derivation of the fusion rules, shrinking rules, and braiding statistics, but also reveals how these rules are encoded in the microscopic degrees of freedom of a local lattice Hamiltonian.
+Finally, we summarize the comparison between field theory and microscopic lattice approach in Table~\ref{tab_compare}.